• Email

 Prepare the Pop Tarts:

-1. Remove the chilled dough from the refrigerator and let rest at room temperature for 5-10 minutes, or until the dough is slightly softened, so it is easier to roll.
+1. Remove the chilled dough from the refrigerator and let rest at room temperature for 5 to 10 minutes, or until the dough is slightly softened and easier to roll.
 Divide the dough in half.

-2. On a well-floured work surface, roll out one piece of dough to a rough 9 x 13 rectangle, about ⅛” thick.
-Using a pastry wheel or a knife, cut out 3 x 4-inch rectangles.
+2. On a well-floured work surface, roll out one piece of dough to a rough 9-by-13 rectangle, about ⅛-inch thick.
+Using a pastry wheel or chef’s knife, cut out as many 3-by-4-inch rectangles as you can.
 Repeat with remaining dough.
-Then gather up the scraps and roll out the dough in the same manner, cutting out as many rectangles as possible.
-This dough should yield 16-18 rectangles.
+Then, gather up the scraps and roll out the dough in the same manner, cutting out as many rectangles as possible.
+This dough should yield 16 to 18 rectangles total.

-3. Line a baking sheet with parchment paper and place 9 rectangles down on the baking tray.
+3. Line a baking sheet with parchment paper and place half of the rectangles down on the baking tray.

-5. Place 1 heaping tablespoon of brown sugar filling in the middle of all of the rectangles.
-Gently spread out the sugar until it is evenly distributed, leaving a ½” border around the edges of the pastry.
-Place the remaining pastry rectangles on top, taking care to seal in the edges.
-Take a fork and crimp the edges.
-Finally, using a pastry bench scraper, press down to cut off the edges of the pastry.
-This makes the final product look neat, but it also seals the pop tarts well.
+5. Place 1 heaping tablespoon of the brown sugar filling in the middle of each rectangle.
+Gently spread out the sugar until it is evenly distributed, leaving a ½-inch border around the edges of the pastry.
+Place the remaining pastry rectangles on top, taking care to seal the edges well.
+Use a fork to crimp the edges.
+Finally, using a bench scraper, trim the edges of the pastry.
+This makes the final product look neat and also seals the pop tarts well.

 Bake and Frost the Pop Tarts:

-1. Preheat the oven to 375 degrees.
-Bake the pop tarts in the middle rack, until the bottoms are slightly golden, about 25 minutes.
-Transfer to a rack and let cool.
+1. Preheat the oven to 375°F and place an oven rack in the middle part of the oven.
+Bake the pop tarts in the preheated oven until the bottoms are slightly golden, about 25 minutes.
+Transfer to a wire rack and let cool completely, at least 1 hour.

-2. Add the powdered sugar, cinnamon, milk, and vanilla to a bowl and whisk together.
-The glaze should be thick enough that it will keep its shape for a few seconds when drizzled off of a spoon.
+2. In a small bowl, whisk together the powdered sugar, milk, cinnamon, and vanilla.
+The glaze should be thick enough to keep its shape for a few seconds when drizzled off of a spoon; if it’s too thick, add more milk as needed.

-3. Place 1 tablespoon of glaze in the middle of the pop tarts and gently smooth it down.
+3. Spoon 1 tablespoon of glaze onto the middle of each cooled pop tart and gently smooth it down.
+Let the glaze set for at least 15 minutes.
+Serve.

 Notes